wilsonmar/wilsonmar.github.io/_posts/2022-04-13-hashicorp-consul.md

 * Reduce cost via people from improved availability (uptime)
 * Reduce risk of downtime from better reliability
 * Reduce risk of breach from better guardrails (using Sentinel & OPA)
-* Compliance with regulatory demands (central source of truth, imutable, automated processes)
+* Compliance with regulatory demands (central source of truth, immutable, automated processes)
 <br /><br />

 <a target="_blank" href="https://www.linkedin.com/in/lkysow/">Canadian</a> <a target="_blank" href="https://github.com/lkysow">Luke Kysow</a>, Principal Engineer on Consul at HashiCorp, top contributor to <a target="_blank" href="https://github.com/hashicorp/consul-k8s">hashicorp/consul-k8s</a>, wrote in his <a target="_blank" href="https://learning.oreilly.com/library/view/consul-up-and/9781098106133/" title="June 2022">BOOK: "Consult: Up and Running"</a>: